See more articles

 Sensor Tower data adds an interesting demographic layer: Grok’s top user personas include crypto traders, gamblers, and peer-to-peer payment users — reflecting the platform’s overlap with X’s power-user base.

-Grok AI Market Share & Growth — The Breakout Story of 2026
+Grok AI Market Share & Growth — The Story Just Got More Interesting

-Grok’s market share story in 2026 is one of two very different pictures depending on whether you look at global web traffic or U.S. mobile app data.
+Grok’s market share story in 2026 is one of two very different pictures depending on whether you look at global web traffic or U.S. mobile app data — and the mobile picture flipped in March.

 Global Web Traffic Market Share